kazaneza/openchat/README.md

-# PDF Chat System
+# OpenChat

-An AI-powered PDF chat system built with FastAPI and React that allows you to create organizations, upload PDF documents, and chat with them using OpenAI's GPT models.
+An AI-powered organization chat platform built with FastAPI and React that allows organizations to upload PDF documents, chat with them using OpenAI's GPT models, and integrate with multiple communication platforms.

 ## Features

-- 🏢 **Organization Management**: Create and manage multiple organizations
+🏢 **Organization Login**: Secure organization-based authentication system
 - 📄 **PDF Processing**: Upload and process multiple PDF documents
-- 🤖 **AI-Powered Chat**: Chat with your documents using OpenAI GPT-4
-- 🎨 **Beautiful UI**: Modern rose-themed interface with glass-morphism effects
+- 🤖 **AI-Powered Chat**: Chat with your documents using OpenAI GPT-4 🎨 **Beautiful UI**: Modern dark/light themed interface with glass-morphism effects
 - 💾 **JSON Storage**: Simple file-based storage for organizations and metadata
-- 🔒 **Custom Prompts**: Configure custom system prompts for each organization
+- 🔒 **Custom Prompts**: Configure custom system prompts for each organization 🔗 **Multi-Platform Integration**: Connect to Teams, Facebook, Slack, WhatsApp, Instagram, and Twitter ⚙️ **Organization Settings**: Manage chat endpoints and system prompts

 ## Setup